 Bryant thinks of the CBDC as her second home on the UW campus: “It’s an amazing center with an amazing mission.”
 An internship her ﬁrst year with the center’s social-media marketing team led to a permanent job there as an administrative assistant.
 Last summer she worked on another CBDC project, analyzing overtime expenses for the Washington State Ferries.

-Bryant is grateful for donors like the Harrells who are “putting their money toward something that beneﬁts people who really need it, like communities of color and women-owned businesses.”
+Bryant, who now works as a tax consultant, is grateful for donors like the Harrells who are “putting their money toward something that beneﬁts people who really need it, like communities of color and women-owned businesses.”

 Gaining real-life skills

 For the businesses who work with the CBDC, the benefits are priceless.

 From conducting demographic research to studying company ﬁnancials, Bryant’s team did work that might otherwise have cost TheWMarketplace thousands in consulting fees.
 But Isler says it’s not just the savings — it’s the invaluable information that will have the biggest impact on the business.

 “Having the Foster team come in and say, ‘Here’s where you sit in the market, here’s where your big opportunities are, here’s how you can differentiate your offer’ is incredible in terms of value,” says Isler about a strategic analysis Bryant put together, evaluating the company’s strengths, weaknesses, opportunities and threats.